-When we made plans to return to the city for a month-long stay, we were intent on finding a Great Ocean Road Day Tour on a budget…and we finally succeeded!
-In our thorough research, we discovered a 1-Day Great Ocean Road experience that cost half as much as most tours.
+When we made plans to visit Melbourne for a month-long housesit, we were intent on finding a Great Ocean Road Day Tour on a budget…and we finally succeeded!
+In our thorough research, we discovered a 1-Day Great Ocean Road experience that cost half as much as most GOR tours from Melbourne.
 There was just one catch…

 12 Apostles Tour Bus, Self-Drive or Public Transport

 Before booking a tour, we considered all of our options for how to get to Great Ocean Road.
 We entertained the ideas of joining a 12 Apostles bus tour, renting a car and driving ourselves and attempting to see the region using public transportation.

 With two people, renting a car seemed to be the most economical choice.
 As budget travelers, we did consider a car rental to see the Great Ocean Road self-drive style, but we quickly nixed the idea for two obvious reasons.
 First, neither of us wanted the responsibility of being behind the wheel on a 12 Apostles road trip because we both wanted to be gazing out the window at the scenery.
 Second, as Americans, we were averse to the mind-bending experience of driving on the ‘wrong’ side of a curving, cliff-edged, coastal road.
 Therefore, the idea of a One-Day Great Ocean Road Self-Drive trip was out of the question.

 GOR Day trips from Melbourne by Public Transport